-Moving Towards A CASHLESS Society: The Example Of China
+Moving Towards A CASHLESS Society: The Example Of Chinese Digital Payments

 The epidemic has altered customer behaviour and rewritten retail standards throughout the world.
 In recent years, the environment we've lived in has led to behavioural and technical changes that have affected every industry.
 This includes the payments industry.

 The epidemic accelerated the transition to contactless and digital payments, but the use of cash in transactions was already declining.
 Global non-cash transaction volume increased by 14 percent in 2019, according to a new Gapgemini Research Institute analysis, the greatest growth rate in the last decade.

 The end of currency is not yet fully defined, but several of the world's most powerful countries, led by China, are preparing for it.

 Advances in technology and an appealing value proposition

 Digital payments have long been a Chinese leader, with fintech companies collaborating with major e-Commerce and tech giants such as Alibaba (Alipay) and Tencent (WeChat Pay) to make them available to millions of people across China.
 Alipay and WeChat also pioneered proximity mobile payments using QR code technology, as well as using e-wallets to create a powerful digital ecosystem for merchants and consumers that extends beyond payments and touches every aspect of people's daily lives.
 Thus, it does not come as a surprise that China has introduced its own digital money.

 Rolling out digital currency